 Solution 11: Update your Firmware

 If you have been delaying a system update for a substantial period of time, then there are chances that it may affect your GPS.
 Every update brings fixes for bugs and possible problems.
-It is best to keep your device updated in a timely manner so that your phone has the latest version of Android.
+It is best to keep your device updated promptly so that your phone has the latest version of Android.

 To check for updates, go to the Settings menu of your device and tap on About Device.
 Now tap on Check updates and if an update is available then install the update and check if your GPS problems get resolved after the device is updated.

 Solution 12: Wipe Cache Partition

 Your phone’s cache partition has files that can create a problem for the GPS if they get corrupted.
 It may even cause a problem in using other apps on your phone.
 If you are facing a GPS problem, then it is advisable to wipe the cache partition of your device and allow your device to build new cache files, this can ensure that the cache partition is not causing the problem.